ODE to $L^p$ norms: Introduction

 For example, in the classical case of $L^p$ spaces with a constant function $f=\boldsymbol{1}$ and $p=1,2,\infty$ we have

 respectively.
 Here the $p$-norms are $1$ but the profiles differ considerably.
 The first two solutions are absolutely continuous and the last one is not even continuous.

 We will study Carath\'eodory's weak formulation to ODEs.
 It is convenient to work with absolutely continuous solutions, since this way we may apply such usual tools as Fatou's lemma and Lebesgue's convergence theorems on the solutions (sometimes implicitly).
-We are only interested here in Banach lattice norms, therefore $\varphi_f$ is non-decreasing.
+We are only interested here in Banach lattice norms, therefore $\varphi_f$ is always non-decreasing here.
 In fact, we will require a mildly modified version of Carath\'eodory's weak formulation, tailor-made specifically to our setting.

 We are aiming at a recursive-like formula for $\varphi_f$, in a similar spirit as in \cite{talponen}, so suppose that we have defined the function $\varphi_f$ up to the interval $[0,t_0 ]$.
-Then we are not interested in the values of $f$ and $p$ on $[0,t_0 )$, a Markovian property.
-Suppose, as a thought experiment, that $f$ and $p$ are constant on an interval $[t_0 ,t_0 +\Delta]$, $\Delta>0$.
+Then we are not interested in the values of $f$ and $p$ on $[0,t_0 )$, a Markovian type condition.
+Suppose, as a thought experiment, that $f$ and $p$ are constant on an interval\\ $[t_0 ,t_0 +\Delta]$ where $\Delta>0$.
 Then we should have

 analogous to the $\ell^{p(\cdot)}$ construction, and actually to the usual $L^p$ norm formula, since

 where the right-most term is $\Delta^{1/p(t_0 )}|f(t_0 )|$.
 Thus, by differentiating \eqref{eq: phiDelta} we find a natural candidate for the norm-determining differential equation: